Home

 FOLLOW

-I am Emanuele Bevacqua, a Research Scientist and Leader of the Compound Climate eXtremes group (Emmy Noether Programme) at the Helmholtz Centre for Environmental Research – UFZ (Germany).
-I also serve as deputy head of the Department of Compound Environmental Risks at UFZ.
+As a climate scientist, I lead the Emmy Noether research group Compound Climate eXtremes at the Helmholtz Centre for Environmental Research – UFZ (Germany), where I also serve as deputy head of the Department of Compound Environmental Risks.

 Please, visit this page for a complete list of publications.